engageinteractive/validate/README.md

 Fully configurable and extendable, it can be used in any size project.

-Have a look at index.html for an demo.
+Have a look at index.html for a demo.

 ---